 Gradually add to the butter mixture.
 Wrap dough in plastic and refrigerate for 30 min.

 Fill sesame seeds into a bowl.
-Take a tbsp of dough, roll into a ball and roll in the bowl of sesame seeds until fully covered.
-Press ball down on baking sheet to flatten.
+Take a tbsp of dough (I use a scale at 25g per cookie), roll into a ball and roll in the bowl of sesame seeds until fully covered.
+Press ball down on baking sheet to flatten (or leave as a ball to have more dome shape).
 Repeat

 Carob molasses are not necessary at all.
 You can omit it altogether or you can add regular molasses if you have.
 If you'd like to buy carob molasses you can do so here!